Foothill High School (Pleasanton, California)

 Foothill High School (FHS) is a public high school in Pleasanton, California, United States.
 It was established in 1973 and is part of the Pleasanton Unified School District.
 It is a fully accredited WASC school, with its six-year WASC accreditation approved in the 2018–2019 school year.
 It was recognized as a California Distinguished School in 1994, 2001, 2005 and 2019.
-It was a 2002 nominee, and a 2006 winner of the National Blue Ribbon Award.
+It was a 2002 nominee and a 2006 winner of the National Blue Ribbon Award.

+History and campus developments

+Foothill High School opened in 1973 to serve the growing population of Pleasanton and neighboring communities.
+Over the decades, the campus expanded with new classrooms, athletic facilities, arts spaces, and community partnerships with local organizations.

+Incidents and legal matters

+Throughout its history, Foothill High School has been the subject of several widely reported incidents, investigations, and legal matters, drawing local and regional media attention.